openamundsen/openamundsen/README.md

 * `y`: latitude or projected y coordinate
 * `alt`: altitude (m)

+##### NetCDF input

-When using NetCDF as input format, for each station a NetCDF file with the following schema should be provided (unavailable variables can be omitted):
+When using NetCDF as input format, for each station a NetCDF file containing the meteorological time series and the station metadata is read in (i.e., no additional metadata file is required in this case).
+The NetCDF files are expected to conform to the following schema (unavailable variables can be omitted):

 ```
 netcdf dummy {